megoRU/GiveawayDiscordBot/README.md

 -   [x]   Stop tracking completed Giveaways.
 -   [x]   Make a separate class for storing guilds and instances of classes with giveaway.
--   [x]   Use a database to store active dataBase.
+-   [x]   Use a database to store active giveaways.
 -   [X]   End of giveaway by a timer.
 -   [X]   Use one DB.
 -   [X]   Perform optimization for queries.